 We know boys especially learn when having fun, love to be physical, thrive with challenge, and naturally compete with themselves and others.
 Outdoor education does all of this, and more.

-Boys gain a deep understanding of their strengths and weaknesses and how persistence pushing beyond ‘your comfort zone’ can bring success in the most challenging of situations.
-We also aim to instil in the boys a love of and appreciation for the natural environment.
-The Outdoor Ed program begins at Prep and continues in one way or another to Year 12 – each year building on the skills learned and challenges faced from the previous year.
+Boys gain a deep understanding of their strengths and weaknesses, and of how pushing beyond their 'comfort zone’ can bring success in the most challenging of situations.
+We also aim to instill in the boys a love of and appreciation for the natural environment.
+The Outdoor Ed program begins at Prep and continues in one way or another to Year 12, with each year building on the skills learned and challenges faced the previous year.

-We have four experienced adventurers in the specialist BGS Outdoor Ed teaching team who are supported by external experts and BGS teaching staff, depending on the nature of the Outdoor Ed experience.
+We have experienced adventurers in the specialist BGS Outdoor Ed teaching team who are supported by external experts and BGS teaching staff, depending on the nature of the outdoor experience.

 Head of Outdoor Education

-The Outdoor Ed program begins at Prep and continues in one way or another to Year 12 – each year building on the skills learned and challenges faced the previous year.
+The Outdoor Ed program begins at Prep and continues in one way or another to Year 12, with each year building on the skills learned and challenges faced the previous year.

 I've been everywhere man